verrazzano/docs/content/en/docs/setup/uninstall/uninstall.md

 draft: false
 ---

-## Uninstall Considerations
+## Uninstall considerations
-Before uninstalling Verrazzano, you should delete your Verrazzano applications since they may not function properly once uninstall is done.
+Before uninstalling Verrazzano, you should delete your Verrazzano applications because they may not function properly after the uninstall is done.

 When you uninstall Verrazzano:
 * All of the Verrazzano components are uninstalled
 * The CRDs installed by Verrazzano are not deleted
 * Any applications that were deployed will still exist, but they may not be functional

-## Performing the Uninstall
+## Performing the uninstall

 You can uninstall Verrazzano using the [Verrazzano CLI]({{< relref "/docs/setup/install/installation.md" >}}) or with [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/).
 See the following respective sections.